Quick answer

 Key examples illustrate this reality:

 This has not reduced expectations from customers or partners.
 Instead, it has shifted responsibility onto companies themselves.
-Requests for sustainability information continue to arrive, often based on bespoke internal frameworks rather than shared regulatory standards.
+Requests for sustainability information continue, often with greater specificity and urgency, even as formal regulation stalls.

 Bespoke frameworks are becoming standard